This article explains the correct method of wiring Q.bloxx XL modules in a distributed system setup in an industrial environment.

 Cable requirements

-To minimize the risk of electrical interference on the bus, it is recommended to use a cable that is manufactured according to IEC 61158 (also known as Type 3 or PROFIBUS cable).
-The IEC 61158 cable for PROFIBUS is a 2-wire (shielded twisted pair) cable, generally with an Aluminum Polyester Tape shielding and a tinned copper wire braid (TCWB) or steel wire armor (SWA) to offer protection from crosstalk and electromagnetic interference.
+To reduce electrical interference, use cables manufactured to IEC 61158 (Type 3 or PROFIBUS cable).
+These are 2-wire shielded twisted pair cables, typically with Aluminum Polyester Tape shielding and either tinned copper wire braid (TCWB) or steel wire armor (SWA) to protect against crosstalk and electromagnetic interference.